albkirk/TCP2Serial/README.md

 ## How to use the tool

-### 1- Gat access to Serial Comunication from your PC
+### 1- Get access to Serial Comunication from your PC
 On the PC open a telnet session on port 3000.
 Here's an example using [putty](https://www.putty.org/).
 ![putty](https://raw.githubusercontent.com/albkirk/TCP2Serial/main/images/putty.jpg)